Barings BDC Inc

 Its role in the market is to provide direct financing to middle-market businesses that want flexible capital outside the big banks.
 For investors, the business is built around a portfolio of private loans rather than selling products or services to consumers.
 That structure gives BBDC a clear place in corporate finance: it sits between bank lending and private equity, earning returns from credit underwriting and loan income.

-Dividend Maintained: The Board declared a first quarter dividend of $0.26 per share, representing a 9.4% yield on NAV.
+Dividend steady: The board declared a second-quarter dividend of $0.26 per share, unchanged from the prior quarter and described as a 9.4% yield on NAV.